Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 ### Skills
 - C# programing language
-- Basic understanding of Java
+- SQL and Databse management
 - Working with .NET
 - Working with ASP.NET Core MVC
-- Building reports using Report
+- Using Report Builder
-  Builder
 - Programming in the AL language
 - Financial Programming
+- Source control using GitHub and Azure DevOps
+- Working with ASP.NET MVC and ASP.NET Core
+- Working with Algorithms and datastructures
 - Exposed to JavaScript
 - Source control using GitHub and Azure DevOps
+- Working with REST API’s

 ### Projects
 #### Hospital Queue Application